aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.SecurePublicAccess.md

 ### Variables of VPC Peering Connection
 Note: skip this if you're not using VPC peering.

 When deploying Zilla Plus to connect through VPC Peering, the stack expects that the VPC that Zilla Plus is being deployed to already exists and is configured with VPC Peering in Confluent Cloud.
-Follow [this guide](https://docs.confluent.io/cloud/current/networking/peering/aws-peering.html) until Step 2 and set the necessary variable for the stack:
+Follow [this guide](https://docs.confluent.io/cloud/current/networking/peering/aws-peering.html) until Step 2, then set the corresponding values for the `vpcId` and `cidrs` stack variables.

 #### `vpcId`
 The AWS VPC ID you are peering with Confluent Cloud network.